MichaelCade/argocd-kanister/Readme.md

 ## Introduce some "bad" change in your application stack.

-Let's imagine you create a mysqlclient app which is going to drop your database in your code
+Let's imagine you create a mysqlclient app which is going to drop your database in your code, that's a mistake.
+But mistake happen.

 Create this pod base/mysql-client.yaml